Charles II of Spain: Regency years

-Her ability to respond effectively to the challenges facing the Empire was hampered by an ongoing power struggle with John Joseph of Austria, hereafter referred to as Don Juan, Charles's older, illegitimate half-brother.
-In addition, enacting essential reforms was complicated since Spain was a personal union between the Crown of Castile and Crown of Aragon, each with very distinct political cultures and traditions.
-(Note: The Crown of Aragon was divided into the autonomous Kingdoms of Aragon, Valencia, Majorca, Naples, Sicily, Sardinia, and the Principality of Catalonia.)
-Infighting between those who ruled in Charles's name during his regency did little to help, but it is debatable how far they can be held responsible for long-term trends predating his reign.
-The monarchy proved remarkably resilient, and when Charles died, remained largely intact.
+Government finances were in perpetual crisis, the Crown declaring bankruptcy nine times between 1557 and 1666, including 1647, 1652, 1662, and 1666.
+Despite these issues, it is debatable how far Charles himself, or those who ruled in his name, can be held responsible for long-term trends predating his reign.
+The monarchy proved remarkably resilient, and remained largely intact on his death in 1700.

-However, government finances were in perpetual crisis, the Crown declaring bankruptcy nine times between 1557 and 1666, including 1647, 1652, 1662, and 1666.
-Following the policy established by her husband Philip, Mariana ruled through a "valido", (Note: Its literal translation is "favourite", but more properly refers to a chief minister) the first being her personal confessor and fellow Austrian, Juan Everardo Nithard.
-His most urgent task was to end the costly wars with France and Portugal, achieved in the 1668 treaties of Aix-la-Chapelle and Lisbon.
-Despite acknowledging their necessity, Don Juan forced Mariana to dismiss Nithard in February 1669, who replaced him with Fernando de Valenzuela.
-He was a member of the lower hidalgo class, so his appointment was deeply resented by the Grandees who normally filled such positions.
+Mariana followed the custom established by her husband, and ruled through a "valido", (Note: Often translated as "favourite", but more properly refers to a chief advisor) the first being her personal confessor and fellow Austrian, Juan Everardo Nithard.
+His most urgent task was ending the costly wars with France and Portugal, which he duly achieved through the 1668 treaties of Aix-la-Chapelle and Lisbon.
+Despite acknowledging their necessity, in February 1669 Don Juan forced Mariana to dismiss Nithard.
+She replaced him with Fernando de Valenzuela, a member of the lower hidalgo class, whose appointment was resented by the Grandees who normally filled such positions.

 In 1673, Spain was drawn into the Franco-Dutch War, placing additional strain on the economy, and Don Juan renewed efforts to remove Mariana as Regent.
 A month before Charles became a legal adult on 6 November 1675, he indicated his intention to take control of government, supported by his brother.
 When the Regency Council requested a two-year extension of their office on 4 November, Charles initially refused, but was later pressured into accepting.
 He was also forced to issue a Royal Decree ordering Don Juan to leave Madrid.